1926 Havana–Bermuda hurricane: Bermuda

-In Bermuda, 40% of the structures were damaged and two homes destroyed, but otherwise damage was light in St. George's Harbour and Hamilton Harbour, though naval vessels at the more exposed Royal Naval Dockyard, Bermuda were placed in great peril, and the Royal Naval sloop HMS Valerian, unable to reach safety before the storm hit, foundered off the southern shore with the loss of 85 crew.
+In the Imperial fortress colony of Bermuda, 40% of the structures were damaged and two homes destroyed, but otherwise damage was light in St. George's Harbour and Hamilton Harbour, though naval vessels at the more exposed Royal Naval Dockyard, Bermuda (or HM Dockyard Bermuda) were placed in great peril, and the Royal Naval sloop HMS Valerian, unable to reach safety before the storm hit, foundered off the southern shore with the loss of 85 crew.
 While weather forecasters knew of the storm's approach on Bermuda, it covered the thousand miles from the Bahamas to Bermuda so rapidly it apparently struck with few warning signs aside from heavy swells.
 On October 21, with the eye of the storm still 700 mi from Bermuda, weather forecasts from the United States called for the hurricane to strike the island on the following morning with gale force.

 HMS Valerian, based at the HMD Bermuda, was returning from providing hurricane relief in the Bahamas and was overtaken by the storm shortly before she could make harbour.
 She last radioed after sighting Gibb's Hill Lighthouse early in the morning, at which time the crew saw no sign of an approaching storm.
 By the time she reached the Five Fathom Hole, conditions were too rough to risk the channel through the reefs and the crew were forced to turn southward to obtain sea room from the reefline, and heading directly into the storm.
 She fought the storm for more than five hours before she was sunk with the loss of 85 men.
-The British merchant ship Eastway was also sunk near Bermuda.
+The British merchant ship Eastway, travelling from Norfolk, Virginia to Pernambuco, Brazil, was also sunk near Bermuda.
 When the centre of the storm passed over Bermuda, winds increased to 114 mph at Prospect Camp, whereupon the Army took down its anemometer to protect it.
 The Royal Naval Dockyard was being hammered and never took its anemometer down.
 It measured 138 mph at 13:00 UTC, before the wind destroyed it.